 Like consent management functionality offered in certain customer data platforms (CDPs), which can help your company follow the letter of the California data protection law.

-Tracking the myriad CCPA amendments made and subsequent requirements added to the California data privacy law before it went into effect certainly kept the global marketing community fairly busy in 2019 — and hopefully imparted the seriousness of the regulation.
+Tracking the myriad CCPA amendments made and subsequent requirements added to the California data privacy law before it went into effect certainly kept the global business community fairly busy in 2019 — and hopefully imparted the seriousness of the regulation.

 (Note: You can view the full and final CCPA text here, if you really want to take a deep dive into the consumer data privacy law and understand the intricacies of the measure.)